 Since then we have been growing steadily and getting the word out there, talking to other organisations about the possibility for collaborations and learning through experience what does and doesn’t work.
 From these learnings we have recently made a few changes to how the website and booking works, which will hopefully make everything run more smoothly.

 Being a co-operative demonstrates our vision of being a collective and investing any profits back into the organisation or in seed funding other initiatives.
-It also provides us with much needed up front capital to get the show on the road.

-Now we need your help.
 Find out how you can make Nearly Wild Camping come to life.